 Set up career advising appointments

-You can make appointments with career advisors through Handshake.
+You can make appointments with career counselors/advisors through Handshake.
 Once logged into Handshake, Click "Career Center.”
 Click Appointments, then Schedule a New Appointment.
 Select VCU Career Services.
-(If you are a School of Business or College of Engineering student, we encourage you to schedule with your respective office first and are happy to support additional needs you may have.)
-Select your appointment type (major/career advising, document review, etc.), then click different dates to see availability.
-You can meet with any Career Advisor, regardless of specialty.
-Finishing by selecting your appointment medium (video, phone, or email (if applicable)).
+(If you are a School of Business or College of Engineering student, you will be directed to schedule with your respective office.)
+Select your desired appointment type (major/career advising, document review, etc.), then click different dates to see availability.
+You can meet with any member of our Career Counseling & Advising team, regardless of specialty.
+Finish scheduling by selecting your appointment medium (video, phone, or email (if applicable)).

 Sign up for events and workshops